-Adam LeJeune has been active in the arts since they could hold a pencil.
-Most of their early years were spent drawing and painting, and when kindergarten began, so did an interest in dance.
-They received three years of ballet training in New Orleans, where they participated in productions like The Little Mermaid and Cinderella.
-Their artistic interests later moved to acting, directing, and writing.
-They studied theatre extensively at Golden Valley High in Bakersfield, as well as Boise State University.
+Adam LeJeune has been active in the arts since he could hold a pencil.
+Most of his early years were spent drawing and painting, and when kindergarten began, so did an interest in dance.
+He received three years of ballet training in New Orleans, where he participated in productions like The Little Mermaid and Cinderella.
+His artistic interests later moved to acting, directing, and writing.
+He studied theatre extensively at Golden Valley High in Bakersfield, as well as Boise State University.
 As times changed, so did Adam's focus, and a Theatre major became a Biology major.
 Adam now has more than three years’ experience in the veterinary field.
 Times and focuses changed once more, and Adam moved to Humboldt County in September 2016 to focus on a novel that has been in progress for more than fifteen years.
-They love working in the arts once more, and couldn’t be happier!
+He loves working in the arts once more, and couldn’t be happier!

 Eliza Klinger – Managing Director, Development, and Marketing

 Prior to her work as the Managing Director of North Coast Dance, Eliza was a member of the Actor's Equity Association performing with, directing for, and instructing classes at Artists Rep, Portland Center Stage, Oregon Children's, Staged Musical, Polaris Dance, Walnut Street, and the Prince Musical Theatre to name a few favorites.